I'm Robert, but you can call me Bob, and I firmly believe that design has the ability to change the world.

 Oh right, and I’m an award winning Art Director currently working at the product and production studio Vitamin London.

-Bringing a family of diverse and characterful studios together under one recognisable banner; an innovative use of sonic branding which can combine multiple studios in harmony, or stand confidently alone with their bespoke 3D renders.
+Bringing a family of diverse and characterful studios together under one recognisable banner; a pioneering use of sonic branding which can combine multiple studios in harmony, or stand confidently alone with their bespoke 3D renders.

 Every standard starts with a problem which needs solving.
 Ours was that student housing is exactly that; housing.
 Nothing more.
-With the new brand Future Generation and all of its creative opportunities, we’re creating the more.
+With this brand truly looking at improving their resident’s futures, we as a team were able to creatively find “the more”.

 As a fresh way to buy underwear, this brand is about the undeniable comfort and unavoidable confidence which comes with them.
 It's bold, simple and cheeky as the name suggests, and proud to celebrate a modern world of diversity.